Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Preliminaries of Anomaly Detection in Blockchain

 \subsubsection{Contract Layer}

-Contract layer, also known as smart contract layer, is responsible to bring programmable functionalities in the blockchain network.
-Traditional blockchain networks such Bitcoin only provides its users with few basic functionalities, such transactions, incentives, etc. However, modern blockchain networks, such as Hyperledger Fabric, Ethereum 2.0, etc., provides the functionalities of dynamic programming in which the users can write a logical program to execute it on the network.
+Contract layer \final{(also known as smart contract layer)}, is responsible to bring programmable functionalities in the blockchain network.
+Modern blockchain networks, such as Hyperledger Fabric, Ethereum 2.0, etc., provide the functionalities of dynamic programming in which the users can write a logical program to execute it on the network.
 The program is written in the form of a contract, which is known as smart contract.
 This smart contract is a piece of executable code, which runs over the blockchain network, and performs the tasks assigned to it.
-There could be multiple types of smart contracts depending upon the nature of execution, application, and requirements.
-However, a detailed discussion about different types of smart contracts is out of scope of this article, interested readers are suggested to study an interesting article by~\cite{preanomaly01}.
-To summarize, the layer dealing with all these functionalities is known as contract layer and it is playing a very critical role in development of modern day blockchain networks.
+There could be multiple types of smart contracts depending upon the nature of execution, application, and requirements. \final{A detailed} discussion about different types of smart contracts is out of scope of this article, interested readers are suggested to study an interesting article by~\cite{preanomaly01}.